jing-tw/lab-ceph/allinone/README.md

-# all in one ceph
+# All in One ceph
 ## Start Deployment
 ```bash
 vagrant up